Kroombit tree frog

-The Kroombit tree frog (Ranoidea kroombitensis), or Kroombit treefrog, is a species of small frog that is endemic to Australia.
+The Kroombit tree frog (Dryopsophus kroombitensis), or Kroombit treefrog, is a species of small frog that is endemic to Australia.

 Description

 The species grows to not more than about 45 mm in length (SVL), with females being on average some 25% longer than males.
 Colouration is mostly green or greenish-brown with orange on the thighs and thin gold lines extending over the eyes and tympanums to the front limbs.
 The mating call is a short whine followed by one or two chirps.

 Behaviour

 The species is a stream breeder, laying clumps of 100–300 eggs embedded in jelly which are wrapped around submerged twigs in still or slow-flowing water.

 Distribution and habitat

 The species is found in the Central Highlands Region of Queensland, where it is restricted to the headwaters of five streams rising on the eastern side of Kroombit Tops, an ecologically isolated plateau covered with temperate wet forests, with an altitudinal range of 550–900 m, that is surrounded by subtropical woodlands.